FREQUENTLY ASKED QUESTIONS

 IS YOGA A WORKOUT?

 Although the focus in yoga is more about inner balance, healing and reconnecting to your deepest self, a regular practice will not only open your mind and offer you a fresh perspective on your life but it will also absolutely change your physical body.
-While not an intense aerobic workout, it does burn calories, stimulate hormones and enhance internal communication between muscles, joints and organs.
-Just as importantly, as you move into an improved state of well-being, you will make choices off the mat that also improve your health.
-This is where it is imperative to practice with teachers who are properly trained and have several years of experience in being able to ‘read bodies’ – even mindsets – and manipulate energy correctly.
+While not every style offers an intense aerobic workout, most assist to burn calories, stimulate hormones and enhance communication and function between muscles, joints and organs.
+Just as importantly, as you move into an improved state of well-being, you will make choices off the mat that also improve your health in other ways.
+This is where it is imperative to practice with teachers who are properly trained and have several years of experience in being able to read bodies – even mindsets – and manipulate and manage energy correctly.
 Mana Yoga has its’ roots in traditional Chinese medicine and the meridian system and by practicing this particular style you can influence the function of your organs, your metabolism and all systems in your body.
 There are specific postures that address weight balance as well as effecting the associated emotions and mindsets.
 You will definitely be moved, cleared and strengthened on all levels.

 WHAT IF I CANT DO A POSE?

 Yoga is about baby steps; we must crawl before we can walk and walk before we can run.
-I always offer a modification when I they see someone uneasy in any posture and encourage students to “make the posture yours”.
+I always offer a modification when I they see someone uneasy in any posture and encourage students to “make the posture their own”, meaning, adjust so you can yield into it with grace and ease so it suits your body in the moment.
 I never tell students to contort themselves in order to fit into an ideal of what they think a posture should be or to replicate what they have seen in the media or a magazine.
 I don’t push bodies into postures they aren’t ready for and prefer to stress the non-competitive nature of yoga by inviting you to make the practice your own.
 Do what is best for you.
 Don’t force yourself into a shape that you aren’t ready for because we certainly won’t be asking you to do that.
-The golden rule of thumb is: ‘If it hurts, don’t do it!’
+The golden rule of thumb is: “If it hurts, don’t do it!”

 HOW OFTEN SHOULD I PRACTICE?

-Traditionally yoga was taught by masters to individuals as a daily practice and as a powerful tool to facilitate self awakening and self development.
-The idea of maintaining a daily practice can be quite overwhelming to a beginner so I recommend you set a goal you can realistically keep.
-Consistency is the key – it’s far better to attend one class per week than to attend four classes one week, none for the next two weeks, one the next week and then none.
+Traditionally, the (male) Indian masters taught yoga to individual (male) students as a daily reformative practice and powerful tool to facilitate self awakening and personal development.
+The idea of maintaining a daily practice can be quite overwhelming to a beginner however, so I recommend you set a goal you can realistically keep.
+Consistency is the key – it’s far better to commit to one class per week, than to attend four classes one week, none for the next two weeks and then none at all.
 The more you practice, the better you will feel and the more you will want to practice.
 Binge yoga will not serve you in the long run!

 WHAT DOES YOGA MEAN?